kubesphere/ks-devops/docs/tekton-support.md

 * `PipelineRun` controller is located at `controllers/tekton/pipelinerun/pipelinerun_controller.go`.
 * The controller is registered at `cmd/controller/app/controllers.go` in `addControllers` function.
-* The core logic of reconcile PipelineRun crd resources is as follows:
+* The core logic of reconcile PipelineRun CRD resources is as follows:
-  1. Get the requested Pipeline crd resources.
+  1. Get the requested Pipeline CRD resources.
   2. Process the finalizer of it.
   3. Create Tekton PipelineRun based on the below rules:
       1. Create Tekton PipelineRun only if it does not exist.